vxsh4d0w/security-api-solutions/Notebooks/README.md

 * [Configure permissions](https://docs.microsoft.com/en-us/graph/auth-v2-service#2-configure-permissions-for-microsoft-graph) and be sure to add the SecurityEvents.ReadWrite.All permission to your application.
 Get your Azure AD tenant administrator to [grant tenant administration consent](https://docs.microsoft.com/en-us/graph/auth-v2-service#3-get-administrator-consent) to your application.
 This is a one-time activity unless permissions change for the application.
 * Run the notebook in [Azure Notebooks](https://notebooks.azure.com/).
-* When your app is registered to call the Microsoft Graph Security API you need to pass the application ID and application secret from the above mentioned steps in to the rspective notebook.
+* When your app is registered to call the Microsoft Graph Security API you need to pass the application ID and application secret from the above mentioned steps in to the respective notebook.
 * There are two ways to enter the application ID and secret in any one of the get_secret() functions.
     * Hardcode it in the notebook and run the notebook.
 Ensure the notebook is not publicly shared in case you do so for security reasons.
     * Keep the credentials in environment variables and access these.
 This is recommended from a security point of view.